sopherapps/type_dep/README.md

     `a` and `b` will be instantiated and injected into the function at runtime

     When a `Context` argument is passed,
-    the dependencies are stored in a context that gets destroyed after every function call.
+    the dependencies are stored in a context that gets destroyed after every function call, unless an externally instantiated `Context` is passed to this function.
+For the later case, the `Context` object will be destroyed when it gets out of scope, as in normal python.

     NOTE: The type hints on the parameters are a must
     """
     print(f"scoped: males: {males}, females: {females}, greeting: {greeting}, a.name: {a.name}, b.sex: {b.sex}")
     print(f'scoped: {b.scoped_get_detail()}\n')

 if __name__ == '__main__':
     counter = 0